rehierl/node-tree-outliner/1-3-0-sequences/0-0-overview.md

 <!-- ======================================================================= -->
 # Overview

-The following content needs to be understood to lay out the general context of this chapter.
+This overview needs to be understood to outline the context of this chapter.

 <!-- ======================================================================= -->
 ## Ordered sequences (s)

 Even though sequences can be created in any number of different ways, the focus of this discussion is on the traversal of document trees.
 To be more accurate, the focus is on sequences whose elements are the nodes of a tree.

 * `T := (N,R)` is a **directed acyclic tree of nodes**
 * `T` is commonly, but not necessarily an ordered tree